Entwickler-Club/dpodreact/dev/devnotes.md

 ===========================
+- future features
+	- API Displayer
+		- input API and it will be displayed on page

 - implement itemtypes for pageItems and save from Showcase: Read/Write JSON
 - x all imports for item classes for extends